|

 diplomat immensely.
 And rightly so because Gustaf Armfelt was a

-loyal man.
 When in 1792 Gustav the king got himself shot in the

-Charles had his own ambitions and wanted Armfelt out of his sight.
+king himself and wanted Armfelt out of his sight.

-And so it happened that Gustaf Armfelt
+And so it happened that Gustaf Armfelt,

 was made Swedish ambassador to Naples.
 A long long way from home.

-Gustaf's righteous soul was troubled.
+Gustaf Armfelt's righteous soul was troubled.

-rang Catherine II in Russia.
+Catherine II in Russia.
 He asked her to flex some military

-This conspiracy was discovered and
+This scheme was discovered and now

-Gustaf's life was in danger.
+Armfelt's life was in danger.
 The queen of Naples, which was

-Napoleon's baby sister Caroline
+Napoleon's baby sister Caroline, helped

 Russia.

-assigned a new post, this time he would be the Swedish ambassador to
+assigned a new post.
+This time he would be the Swedish ambassador to

-In Vienna, Gustaf spoke up against
+In Vienna, Armfelt spoke up against

-Austria's foreign policy toward Napoleon
+Austria's foreign policy toward

 Bonaparte, which got him fired.